Searching ...

 beautiful Downtown Orlando sky view

 The central business district isn’t just home to many of the area’s top employers.
 Few downtowns have the same energy as downtown Orlando, with its packed mix of entertainment and dining.
-Over 320,000 people live in downtown’s high-rise condos, apartments, and craftsmen-styled single-family homes, which tells you about its attractiveness.
+Over 320,000 people live in downtown’s high-rise condos, apartments, and Craftsman-styled single-family homes, which tells you about its attractiveness.

 Orange Avenue is the epicenter of the downtown nightlife scene.
 Residents of downtown are close to the stadiums for the Orlando Magic and Orlando City Soccer Club.
 When not hosting a game, the Amway Center brings big-name performance artists on tour.
 Live music can also be heard at the many local bars and nightclubs.

 For calmer recreation, year-round events draw visitors to Lake Eola Park, as do the classic swan boats.
-Cultural attractions include the Orange County History Museum and the City Arts gallery.
+The cultural scene is diverse, with attractions that include the Orange County History Museum and CityArt Orlando, a venue comprising seven distinct art galleries.
 The overall community is highly walkable to downtown attractions.

 Delaney Park